Monitor List¶

 -

 Manual Trigger Detection: Supports manually triggering monitor detection.
-Silent rules take effect; after triggering, an event is generated and an alert is sent.
+Silent rules take effect, and events are generated and alerts are sent after triggering.

 -

-Operation Audit: You can view the operation records related to the monitor.
+Operation Audit: You can view operation records related to the monitor.

 -

-View Related Events: You can view the unrecovered events triggered by this monitor and perform event management.
+View Related Events: You can view unrecovered events triggered by this monitor and proceed to Event Management.

 -

-View Related Views: Can be associated with a dashboard; supports configuration during editing.
+View Related Views: Can be associated with dashboards, supported for configuration during editing.

 -

-Delete Monitor: You can delete the monitor.
+Delete Monitor: You can delete a monitor.
 Data cannot be recovered after deletion, but event data is retained.

 Batch Operations¶